Israel’s military says it has killed Hezbollah leader Hassan Nasrallah

 Nasrallah also has numerous domestic foes, including Sunni and Druze political forces which Hezbollah has clashed with in the country.
 He has rarely been seen in public in recent years due to security concerns.

-Israel’s military, in its statement claiming Nasrallah’s killing, accused the leader of being responsible for the “the murder of many Israeli civilians and soldiers, and the planning and execution of thousands of terrorist activities”.
+Israel’s military, in its statement claiming Nasrallah’s killing, accused the leader of being responsible for the “murder of many Israeli civilians and soldiers, and the planning and execution of thousands of terrorist activities”.

+While many in Israel celebrated the claimed killing of Nasrallah, Israel’s military said it still had a “ways to go” in the fight against Hezbollah and would continue targeting its leaders.

+“Hezbollah still has rockets and missiles and has the capability of shooting many of them simultaneously,” said Lieutenant Colonel Shoshani, adding that the Iran-backed group was believed to have “tens of thousands of rockets”.

-“The message is simple, anyone who threatens the citizens of Israel – we will know how to reach them,” said the army’s chief of staff Herzi Halevi.
+The army’s chief of staff Herzi Halevi said: “The message is simple, anyone who threatens the citizens of Israel – we will know how to reach them.”

+Nasrallah’s death would be another major blow to Hezbollah, which has been hit by a wave of unprecedented attacks in recent weeks, including pager and walkie-talkie explosions targeting its members.

+“It is going to be extremely hard for the people of Lebanon who believe in the resistance to accept this assassination and the news of his death,” military analyst Elijah Magnier told Al Jazeera.

+“There is no other leader of the same charisma – not the leadership but the charisma – that Nasrallah enjoyed in Lebanon and throughout the Middle East among those who supported the resistance”.

-Nasrallah’s death would mean the loss of “major asset in the region” for Iran, said Dekker.
+Dekker said Nasrallah’s claimed death would also mean the loss of a “major asset in the region” to Iran, where protesters have taken to the streets.

+Iran’s Supreme Leader Ayatollah Ali Khamenei remained defiant amid the uncertainty over Nasrallah’s fate, saying Israel had not seriously hurt Hezbollah’s “strong structure”, and urging Muslims around the world to stand with Hezbollah in confronting Israel.

+“Let the Zionist criminals know that they are far too insignificant to cause any major damage to the strong structure of Hezbollah in Lebanon,” said Khamenei in reference to Israel.

+“By the grace of God, Lebanon will make the invading, wicked, and discredited enemy regret their actions,” he said.

+Dekker say that how Iran and Hezbollah move forward will pose major questions for the region.

-“The day ahead is a big question mark for the region – what is Iran going to do?
-Is Iran going to respond?”
+“What is Iran going to do?
+Is Iran going to respond?
+How will Hezbollah regroup?”
+Dekker said.

+Meanwhile, Tehran-based journalist Tohid Asadi told Al Jazeera that nobody is expecting Khamenei to outline a forthcoming plan of action.

+“So we have to wait for the next hours and days to see what takes place on the ground,” Asadi said.